-Demographic and baseline characteristics will be summarized for all subjects.
+Demographic and baseline characteristics will be summarized for all subjects and for each hepatic function group.
 Summary statistics (number of subjects, mean, SD, median, minimum, and maximum) will be presented for continuous variables (eg, age, weight, and BMI), and the number and percentage of subjects within each category will be presented for categorical variables (eg, sex, ethnicity, and race).
 Individual subject demographic and baseline characteristic data will be provided in the data listings.